codekiddy2/Visual-Studio-gtkmm/projects/README.md

 These projects will fail to load if properties folder containing properties is not placed next to projects folder.

-To save yourself time and make things work clone entry repository into:
+To save yourself time and make things work, clone entry repository into:

 **D:/Github/**